stoneatom/stonedb/Docs/04-developer-guide/00-compiling-methods/compile-using-centos7-for-56.md

 yum install -y jemalloc-devel
 ```
 ### Step 2.
 Install GCC 9.3.0
-Before performing the follow-up steps, you must ensure the GCC version is 9.3.0.

-You can run the following command to check the GCC version.
+Before performing the follow-up steps, you must ensure the GCC version is 9.3.0.<br />You can run the following command to check the GCC version.
 ```shell
 gcc --version
 ```